thestippe/thestippe.github.io/_drafts/statistics/model_averaging.md

 One may think to compute $p(M_k| y)$ by starting from $p(y | \theta, M_k)$ and integrating out $\theta$ but doing this naively is generally not a good idea, as this method is unstable and prone to numerical errors.

-However can use the Sequential Monte Carlo to compare the two models, since it allows to estimate the (log) marginal likelihood of the model.
+We can however use the Sequential Monte Carlo to compare the two models, since it allows to estimate the (log) marginal likelihood of the model.

 ```python
 models = []